 A detailed description of the Ecosystem Extent Account and the IUCN global ecosystem typology is provided in Section 2.1.
 Table 6 shows an ecosystem extent account for an ecosystem accounting area containing 15 of these global IUCN ecosystem types (IUCN ETs).
-The structure of the rows in Table 6 corresponds to the basic logic of asset accounts, as further described in the SEEA Technical Recommendations (UN et al., 2017).
+The structure of the rows in Table 6 corresponds to the basic logic of asset accounts, as further described in the SEEA EEA Technical Recommendations.
 It has rows describing the opening extent (in hectares, ha), closing extent, net change, additions and reductions.